chengbinghan/apm-demo/README.md

 Some demo for Application Performance Managent

-This repository  has many demo about apm(Application Performance Management)

 agentMain: A project for update class in jvm without restart,use java agent Instrumentation and javaassist